 I have attempted to include all the commonly requested options in the packages and the optional suggestions list but there are so many alternatives that people may want to include in their wedding that it is impossible to list them all.
 I generally do not get involved with the reception, but if you have something in mind that you would like on your wedding day, please ask me, I will investigate your ideas and work on your behalf to meet your wishes.

-We accept payments by mailed cheque from British clients, or from clients worldwide through PayPal, or we can invoice you directly (using PayPal) to provide your credit or debit card details securely without needing a PayPal account.
+We accept payments by direct bank transfer from British clients, or from clients worldwide through PayPal, or we can invoice you directly (using PayPal) to provide your credit or debit card details securely without needing a PayPal account.
 Once I have received your deposit I use it to apply for an event permit and secure the date and time of your event with the people invloved.
 It is not refundable.
-I may be able to refund part of your deposit in the event of a permit for a suitable time, date and location not being available.
+I may be able to refund part of your deposit in the event of a permit not being available for a suitable time, date and location.
 This must be requested in advance of payment, because I cannot refund the deposit if I have already passed it on to others on your behalf.
-I then ask for the balance to be paid two weeks' before your wedding date.
+I then ask for the balance to be paid one month before your wedding date.

-We ask that you pay your balance in full at least two weeks before your wedding date.
-We accept payments by mailed cheque from British clients, or from clients worldwide through PayPal, or we can invoice you directly (using PayPal) to provide your credit or debit card details securely without needing a PayPal account.
+We ask that you pay your balance in full at least one month before your wedding date.
+We accept payments by direct bank transfer from British clients, or from clients worldwide through PayPal, or we can invoice you directly (using PayPal) to provide your credit or debit card details securely without needing a PayPal account.
 Once I have received your balnce I pass part of it on to the people who are invloved involved with your wedding, it also pays for my time in planning your wedding.
-If there are any changes of plan we will do our best to reschedule, but sometimes a reschedule will incur a charge.
-The balance is not refundable.
+If there are any changes of plan we will do our best to reschedule, but it is very likely that a reschedule will incur a further charge.
+The balance is not refundable once it has been paid.

-The wedding ceremony itself will last around ten to twenty minutes, depending on whether you have a reading or poem, or a musician, and depending on quite how much you want the officiant to say, and how much you want to say to each other.
-We will write your ceremony wording and vows together.
-Also, allow time to walk through Central Park to your chosen location, and of course, photographs.
+The wedding ceremony itself will last around fifteen to twenty minutes, depending on whether we have a reading or poem, or a musician, and depending on quite how much the couple wants the officiant to say, and how much the couple wants to say to each other.
+I will write the ceremony wording and vows together with the couple.
+Also, allow time to walk through Central Park to your chosen location, and of course, take photographs.

 You can have pretty much whatever you want in your ceremony.
 Our officiants can perform a non-denominational ceremony, or something with a little or a lot of your religion.
 I have a list of questions that I ask all couples to allow me to write an introduction for your ceremony, and to get all the wording just how you want it.
 I will send couples several drafts of the ceremony wording, asking for feedback, until a couple is happy with it, and each ceremony turns out differently.